esper-io/dev-docs/docs/home/console.md

 There are 3 types of viewing styles - grid, list and maps.
 The default view is Grid, but the user can click on list and maps to access the list view and the map view.

 Under the Grid view each device will be represented as tiles in the ‘Device management’ tab with a summary of all device information such as location, network, health, and risk status of the device.
-Click on [](./console/device-management/-/index.md) on the tile for any individual device to see further actions and changes that can be made for this device:
+Click on [](./console/device-management/-/index.md) on the tile for any individual device to see further actions and changes that can be made for this device:<br>
 ![Device Management](./assets/devicetab/deviceviews.png)

 ### Grid View